 Use the “Properties” option from the context menu while a merge module is selected.
-The Edit Module Properties dialog will appear.
+The Edit Module Properties dialog appears.

 Configuring the merge process

 Use the “Configure” context menu item or press the + key.
-The Configure Merge Module Dialog will be displayed and will allow you to configure the merge process.
+The Configure Merge Module Dialog is displayed and allows you to configure the merge process.